What size garden room do I need without planning permission?

 Can you sleep in a garden room?

 One of the prerequisites for your garden room avoiding planning permission is that it cannot be designed to be regular overnight accommodation.
 It also must not have a TV antenna installed.
-This outdoor room is intended to be an extra space for relaxing, unwinding and socialising, rather than a full-time living space.
+This room is designed as an extra space for relaxing, unwinding, and socialising, rather than for full-time living.

 Where can I build one?

-Obviously, a garden room is intended for the garden.
-However, to avoid applying for planning permission, it’s best that this be kept to the back garden.
+To avoid applying for planning permission, you should keep it in the back garden.
 Permitted development rights do not permit you to place one at the front or side of your house.
 Even in the back garden, it must not be closer to a public right of way (a road or a footpath) than it is to the property.

 If the garden room does not adhere to these regulations, then it will have to undergo a planning permission application process prior to construction.